-UW Scientists probe mysterious melting of Earth’s crust in western North America
+UW scientists probe mysterious melting of Earth’s crust in western North America

 This work has implications for what causes rocks to melt and where specific types of magmas can be found.

-“Many of the igneous systems in the study area contain economically important ore deposits,” Runyon, who specializes in ore deposits said in the release.
+“Many of the igneous systems in the study area contain economically important ore deposits,” says Runyon, who specializes in ore deposits.
 “Understanding the large-scale igneous processes that form these provinces helps us to better understand how ore deposits form and to better explore for natural resources.”